This post may feature affiliate links. Please read our disclosure policy.

 For hundreds of years, pure fruit drinks have been enjoyed by South and Latin Americans.
 But in the US, smoothie making began when the blender was invented in the ’30’s (thanks, Steve Paplawski).

-Nowadays, there are millions of smoothie recipes around the world with varying lengths of ingredient lists.
-In the spirit of keeping things simple and budget-friendly, we went with a short list (you're welcome).
+Nowadays, there are millions of recipes, like our mango pineapple smoothie, around the world with varying lengths of ingredient lists.
+In the spirit of keeping things simple and budget-friendly, we went with a short list (you’re welcome).

 You’ll absolutely love what happens when mango and avocado are blended up together.
 Things get reeeeeal creamy and smooth.
 Are you sold yet?

-This smoothie is vegan, gluten-free, and packed with vitamins and minerals.
+This mango avocado smoothie is vegan, gluten-free, and packed with vitamins and minerals.
 You can also customize it however you want.
-Want a post workout shake?
+Want a post-workout shake?
 Add in a scoop of your favorite protein powder!

 Need to hide some greens from your kids?
 This combination easily masks the flavor of spinach.

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.

 Taste: the ripe flesh of a mango can range from fibrous to the consistency of butter (mmm…ataulfo mangoes).
 They have a sweet, floral flavor that’s perfect for creating a delicate, creamy smoothie consistency.